You are here

 Air travel planning tips

 There’s much to do before your next vacation.
-After you’ve picked a destination and purchased your ticket, make sure you’re up to date on all the latest travel advisories and regulations.
-Whether you’re planning a trip in the U.S. or heading to an international destination, the airline industry and the Federal Aviation Administration enforce tough rules for travelers.
-Before you fly, make sure you’re up to speed on the travel requirements in your next destination.
+After you’ve picked a destination and purchased your airline tickets, make sure you’re up to date on all the latest travel advisories and regulations.
+Whether you’re planning a trip in the US or heading to an international destination, the airline industry and the Federal Aviation Administration enforce tough rules for travelers.
+Before you fly, make sure you’re up to speed on the travel requirements.

 Tickets